sigmagamma/portl/README.md

 # poRTL
-Portal 1 translation tool for right-to-left languages (in the process of adding support for other source games - see https://github.com/sigmagamma/portl/issues/6 ).
+Steam games translation tool for right-to-left languages.
+Currently supported is Portal 1.
+The Stanley Parable is WIP. see https://github.com/sigmagamma/portl/issues/6 for details on other games.

-This project was created for the Portal 1 Hebrew fan translation, details on which (in Hebrew) you can find here:
+This project was originally created for the Portal 1 Hebrew fan translation, details on which (in Hebrew) you can find here:

 https://www.facebook.com/groups/200491360554968/posts/868793153724782